Mental Health First Aider

 Hello everyone.
 These are strange times and we are all finding that we are reacting to this new situation in different ways - children and adults.
 Here are some resources which you might find useful at this time.
 Obviously, the World Wide Web has lots of guidance and advice where you can, hopefully, find something that suits your needs and those of your family.

 We always encourage our pupils to talk about how they are feeling and one way in which they do this is by taking part in their class check-in and check-out every day; ask your children about it.
 They give themselves a number on a scale of 0-10 (10 being amazing) and this is any easy way of opening a discussion on how they are feeling, i.e., 'I am a 2 because ...................................
-I feel worried about the Corona Virus/I am missing my friends/I can't go to the park, etc. This might be something you can incorporate at the start and end of each day and it also provides children with a routine which is familiar to them.
+I feel worried about the Corona Virus/the new routines at school, etc.

 I hope you find the following links/resources useful and I will add more as time goes on.
 In the meantime, please stay safe and well.